bevchou/bevchou.github.io/_posts/2018-04-04-responsive-website-with-liquid-cats.md

 ```
 From there it was a simple matter of determining which images I wanted to display.
 I tried to match the width/height ratio, width in pixels, and height in pixels to the images I used for the cats.

 Here's the CSS I used on the cat images.
 The units 'vh' and 'vw' are units that are relative to the viewport.
 I had them both at 100 to fill the entire window.
-The object fit was used to make sure that the images maintained their original ratios, making sure the images didn't get scaled weirdly.
+The object fit was used to make sure that the images maintained their original ratios, making sure the images didn't scale weirdly.

 ```
 #cat {